Capability 6 Β· Company System

 - A hundred people decide the way you would, without asking.

-The one warning Peter Thiel gave Brian Chesky after funding Airbnb was "don't fuck up the culture" β because culture is what keeps a team aligned through hard times, and it erodes by default as you scale.
-Culture is not everyone being happy; it is the shared priorities and standards that make a hundred people decide the way you would, without asking.
+The one warning Peter Thiel gave Brian Chesky after funding Airbnb was "don't fuck up the culture".
+Not the product, not the growth β the culture.
+Because culture is what keeps a team aligned through hard times, and it erodes by default as you scale: every new person dilutes it a little unless something actively transmits it.
+And be precise about what it is.
+Culture is not everyone being happy β treating it as morale is how you end up with a pleasant company marching in six directions.
+Culture is the shared priorities and standards that make a hundred people decide the way you would, without asking.
+The hook above β "it doesn't feel like the same company anymore" β is what the default erosion feels like from the inside.

 Two questions to start